 Upon graduation from the educational program, graduates will have attained the following goals:

 - Meet all terminal behavioral objectives of the educational program to perform as safe and competent anesthetists.

 - Deliver anesthesia services to all patient population, including specialty services as trauma, pediatrics, obstetrics, and cardiovascular services.

-- Demonstrate the required knowledge and competencies to be employed in diverse practice settings including rural hospitals to provide quality and safe anesthesia care to specialized patient population.
+- Demonstrate the required knowledge and competencies to be employed in diverse practice settings including rural hospitals to provide quality and safe anesthesia care to specialized patient populations.

 - Participate in quality management and process improvement activities.